yockgen/openvino-demo/README.md

 If succeed, the script will access first webcam of your device, and start detect vehicles.
 ![Alt text](demo03.jpg)
 ___
-## Run Test 4: Integration with HuggingFace on text Classification on positive or negative tone
+## Run Test 4: Integration with HuggingFace on Text Classification
 ```
 python personVehicleBike.py
 ```